-- A. No candidate for city elective office shall make any contribution from campaign funds to another candidate running for city elective office or to a candidate for a non-city elective office.
-This section shall not prohibit a candidate from making a contribution from his or her own personal funds to his or her candidacy or to the candidacy of any other candidate for elective office. - B. No candidate shall use or transfer contributions received for one campaign for city elective office to any other campaign by the same person as a candidate for the same office or any other elective office consistent with state law, except that a candidate eligible to compete in a consequent runoff contest may transfer contributions received for the predecessor election contest to that candidates campaign committee for the runoff election contest. - C. The use of any funds which were received prior to January 1, 1989, shall be governed by the Political Reform Act (Government Code Section 81000 et seq.) and any regulations adopted by the Fair Political Practices Commission pursuant thereto.
+A. No candidate for city elective office and no Regulated Independent Expenditure Committee shall make any contribution from campaign funds intended for one candidate to another candidate running for city elective office or to a candidate for a non-city elective office or to another Regulated independent Expenditure Committee.
+This section shall not prohibit a candidate from making a contribution from his or her own personal funds to his or her candidacy or to the candidacy of any other candidate for elective office.

+- B. No candidate or Regulated Independent Expenditure Committee shall use or transfer contributions received for one campaign for city elective office to any other campaign by the same person as a candidate for the same office or any other elective office consistent with state law, except that a candidate eligible to compete in a consequent runoff contest may transfer contributions received for the predecessor election contest to that candidates campaign committee for the runoff election contest. - C. The use of any funds which were received prior to January 1, 1989, shall be governed by the Political Reform Act (Government Code Section 81000 et seq.) and any regulations adopted by the Fair Political Practices Commission pursuant thereto.